Edge Hill University provides a comprehensive student support service.

 Whether you need advice on managing your finances, help finding somewhere to live, or a confidential one-to-one with a qualified counsellor, our Student Services team are here to assist you.

-- Accommodation – get help and support with any accommodation queries, whether you live on-campus or in private accommodation;
+- Accommodation – get help and guidance with any accommodation queries, whether you are living on-campus or in private accommodation;

-- Counselling – benefit from one-to-one support, drop-in sessions, group therapy and workshops.
-A range of counselling services are available if you find yourself going through personal difficulties or struggling to manage your personal/student life;
+- Counselling – benefit from one-to-one sessions and small group workshops.
+A range of counselling services are available if you find yourself going through personal difficulties or just need a safe place to talk;

-- Multi-Faith Chaplaincy Service – spiritual support and pastoral guidance are available through our multi-faith chaplaincy service regardless of your cultural identity or beliefs.
+- Multi-Faith Chaplaincy Service – pastoral guidance, support and encouragement is available through our multi-faith chaplaincy service.
+The service is available to students of all faiths and none.

-You can contact the Student Services Desk on 01695 584554, email firstname.lastname@example.org or visit the Student Information Centre.
-Further information is available at www.edgehill.ac.uk/studentservices.
+You can contact the Student Information Desk on 01695 584554, email email@example.com or visit the Student Information Centre.
+Further details are available at www.edgehill.ac.uk/studentservices.

 SpLD Support Team